-Dominican Republic & Puerto Rico: Day 4 After a final day in the Sierra de Bahoruco we will descend to the Barahona region of the Dominican Republic for a three nights stay (spending two nights in total at Barahona and one at Pedernales).
+Dominican Republic & Puerto Rico: Day 3 After a final day in the Sierra de Bahoruco we will descend to the Barahona region of the Dominican Republic for a four nights stay (spending three nights in total at Barahona and one at Pedernales).

 Dominican Republic & Puerto Rico: Days 5-6 The dry woodland of the lower and middle altitudes of the Sierra de Bahoruco offers some exciting birding.
 Most of the trees are draped in black, moss-like bromeliads and the undergrowth consists of dense, thorny scrub.
 The stunning Broad-billed Tody, with its grass-green crown and upperparts, cherry-red throat patch, lemon belly and bubble-gum pink flanks must surely rank as one of the world’s most beautiful birds.
 It is one of just five members of the tody family, Todidae, which is restricted to the Greater Antilles.
 Other Hispaniolan endemics found here include Hispaniolan Amazon, the bizarre Hispaniolan Lizard-Cuckoo, the rare and declining Bay-breasted Cuckoo (still used in traditional medicine by the local inhabitants), the attractive Antillean Piculet (belonging to the monotypic genus Nesoctites), the adaptable Hispaniolan Woodpecker, Hispaniolan Pewee, Flat-billed Vireo, Black-crowned Palm-Tanager and the beautiful Hispaniolan Spindalis (or Hispaniolan Stripe-headed Tanager).